sd19spring/FlagQuest/README.md

 # Flag Quest
-Flag Quest is a rogue likegame created to spread awareness of LGBTQ+ identities by integrating the elements of LGBTQ+ flags into fun puzzles.
+Flag Quest is a rogue like game created to spread awareness of LGBTQ+ identities by integrating the elements of LGBTQ+ flags into fun puzzles.
 As the game’s player, you wander through the dark woods, navigating around or overcoming